-2. Invest in Solar (It’s Easier Than You Think)
+2. Go for Solar (It’s Easier Than You Think)

-Solar panels have been around for quite a while, but many people haven’t converted over (or haven’t even considered this as an option) simply because of the hefty price tag.
+Solar panels have been around for quite a while, but many people haven’t converted over (or haven’t even considered this as an option) simply because it seems like a big change.

-Fortunately, solar has become far more affordable in recent years.
-With legislation in many states creating incentives or even tax deductions for homes that switch to solar, the option has become more affordable and even necessary.
+Fortunately, solar has become far more accessible in recent years.
+With legislation in many states creating incentives for homes that switch to solar, the option has become more affordable and even necessary.

 Solar panels use the sun’s natural light to create electricity.
 This is a (literally) no-brainer way to reduce unneeded electricity costs and conserve energy in warmer months.
-It’s truly the way of the future—especially now that it’s more realistic for the everyday consumer.
+It’s truly the way of the future—especially now that it’s easier to make the switch.